-Your doctor will usually start with a physical examination and will want to discuss your medical and sexual history.
-If no cause is immediately evident, additional tests may also be required.
+Your doctor will usually start with a physical examination.
+They’ll want to discuss your medical and sexual history.
+If no cause is immediately evident, additional tests may also be necessary.

-In men, your doctor may ask for a semen analysis, which will look for problems with sperm, including low sperm count or motility issues.
+In men, your doctor may ask for a semen analysis.
+This will look for problems with sperm, including low sperm count or motility issues.

-A blood test to examine hormone levels and an ultrasound to look for certain conditions, such as retrograde ejaculation or ejaculatory duct obstruction, may also be needed.
-In retrograde ejaculation, semen (the white fluid that contains sperm) enters the bladder instead of exiting through the penis.
-Sometimes cysts may form on the ejaculatory ducts, which can block semen from exiting the duct and traveling to the penis for ejaculation.
-This is ejaculatory duct obstruction.
+A blood test to examine hormone levels and an ultrasound to look for certain conditions, such as retrograde ejaculation or ejaculatory duct obstruction, may also be necessary.
+In retrograde ejaculation, semen, which is the white fluid that contains sperm, enters the bladder instead of exiting through the penis.
+Sometimes, cysts may form on the ejaculatory ducts, which can block semen from exiting the duct and traveling to the penis for ejaculation.
+This is called ejaculatory duct obstruction.

 If ovulation is normal, your doctor may look for other problems with the ovaries, fallopian tubes, or uterus.
-He or she will look for these problems by using an X-ray, ultrasound, or laparoscopy.
+They’ll look for these problems using an X-ray, ultrasound, or laparoscopy.

-A laparoscopy is a minimally invasive procedure (performed under general anesthesia) in which your doctor makes a small incision under your navel.
-He or she will then insert a small camera in order to look at your fallopian tubes, ovaries, and uterus.
+A laparoscopy is a minimally invasive procedure performed under general anesthesia.
+Your doctor will make a small incision under your navel.
+They’ll then insert a small camera to look at your fallopian tubes, ovaries, and uterus.
 This procedure is helpful in finding endometriosis, scarring, and fallopian tube blockages or abnormalities.

-Not all tests (for men or women) may be required.
+Not all tests for men or women may be necessary.
 However, identifying the cause of an infertility problem can take several months and can be expensive.
-In 30 percent of cases, a specific cause of infertility is never identified (Mayo Clinic).
+The Mayo Clinic reports that one-third of cases never have a diagnosed, specific cause of infertility.

-- Fertility drugs.
-These medications help to regulate or to trigger ovulation, but can also increase a woman’s chance of having twins or other multiple births.
+Fertility drugs help regulate or trigger ovulation, but they can also increase a woman’s chance of having twins or other multiple births.

-- Artificial insemination.
 Fertility treatments are often combined with artificial insemination, also known as intrauterine insemination.
 This involves placing specially prepared sperm into a woman’s uterus.
-The sperm may be retrieved from a male partner or an anonymous sperm donor.
+The sperm may come from a male partner or an anonymous sperm donor.

-If you are having problems becoming or staying pregnant, remember that you are not alone.
+If you’re having problems becoming or staying pregnant, remember that you’re not alone.
 Infertility is a problem that many men and women face.
 To help you cope, make sure to find support, consider your options, and manage your stress during diagnosis and treatment.
 If you want to have a child, a growing number of treatment options are available to make this possible.